Orin Hargraves: Biography

-Orin Knight Hargraves was born on September 14, 1953 in Denver, Colorado.
-He spent most of his childhood in Creede, Colorado and graduated with honors from the University of Chicago in 1977, concentrating in philosophy, language and literature.
-His nickname during this period was "Buz".
+Orin Knight Hargraves was born on September 14, 1953, in Denver, Colorado.
+He spent most of his childhood in Creede, Colorado, and graduated with honors from the University of Chicago in 1977, concentrating in philosophy, language and literature.
 He served in the U.S. Peace Corps in Morocco where he taught English in a government lycée.
 Later he worked in the publishing software industry in Chicago and London.
 He began his career in lexicography in 1991 in London.
 He joined the Dictionary Society of North America in 1993 and was elected its vice president/president elect in 2009.
-He now resides in Niwot, Colorado.
+He lives in Niwot, Colorado.